Nuthasith-1997/hello-world/README.md

 This is my first repository.

 Hi, my name is Nuthasith Gerdpratoom.
 I've just graduated bachelor degree from department of mechanial engineering, Chulalongkorn University.
-Now, I'm working for Obodroid, AI and Robotics company.
+Now, I'm working for Obodroid, AI and Robotics company, as a mechanical engineer.